AshishSalaskar1/NoteApp-NodeJS/README.md

 A simple Command Line app made with NodeJS

 ## Running the app
-- cd into the NoteApp-NodeJS folder
+- Open your Terminal and `cd` into the NoteApp-NodeJS directory.
-- run `npm install` to install all the required dependencies automatically
+- Run `npm init` and then `npm install` to install all the required dependencies.
 - Run the code: `node app.js `

 ## Option